Multi-asset strategies can help you reach your financial goals.

 Why capital preservation?

-This strategy’s primary aim is to prevent losses, maintain capital, and keep pace with the rate of inflation.
-It aims to do this by adopting a conservative investment approach.
-As a result, potential returns are likely to be lower than a strategy which invests in more risky assets.
-This can appeal to investors who want to preserve their existing capital to handle everyday expenses, such as childcare.
+The strategy’s primary aim is to safeguard capital, prevent losses and keep pace with the rate of inflation.
+It is usually characterised by a conservative investment approach.
+As a result, potential returns are likely to be lower than growth-oriented strategies.
+This type of investment strategy appeals to risk-averse investors and investors with a shorter investment horizon.

-Our wide range of asset classes, from equities to alternatives, enables us to tailor solutions to help investors whose primary focus is capital preservation.
-By incorporating risk mitigation into our portfolio creation, we can also help multi-asset investors who seek to offset market volatility and unexpected events.
+The possibility to invest in a broad range of asset classes enables us to tailor solutions to help investors achieve their primary goal of capital preservation.
+Incorporating active risk mitigation strategies can help multi-asset investors to weather market volatility and circumnavigate unexpected events.

 Why income generation?